ELRabito/Exile-AutorunFixes/README.md

 # Installation

-1. Create two customcode overrides for ExileClient_system_autoRun_canAutoRun.sqf and ExileClient_system_autoRun_stop.sqf.
+1. Create two customcode overrides for ExileClient_system_autoRun_canAutoRun.sqf and ExileClient_system_autoRun_stop.sqf with the code from github.

 2. Add this to your init.sqf in your missionfile.

 		WeaponHolsterAutoRunBlock = false;

 3. Make a new override for ExileClient_gui_hud_event_onKeyUp.sqf or change the existing one.
 (Name can be different if you use Vectorbuilding etc.)

 4. Search for this part.